Content

 9.

-Critique a variety of strategies as well as personal stances pertinent to the professional practice of pastoral and spiritual care
+Consider and adopt a variety of pastoral stances and strategies pertinent to the professional practice of pastoral care

 Unit sequence

-Successful completion of DP9100S Clinical Pastoral Education Level 1 Permission to undertake the CPE Unit at Advanced Level from the CPE Centre Director prior to enrolment.
+DP8273Z or foundational unit of CPE completed before 31 December 2014 AND Permission to undertake the CPE Unit at Advanced Level from the CPE Centre Director prior to enrolment.

 Pedagogy